 When c-name-or-code is not a valid C identifier, it is treated as an arbitrary piece of C code.
-Within the C code the variables '\\\arg1', '\\\arg2', etc. can be referenced to access the converted arguments.
-Similarly, the result to be returned from the call should be assigned to the variable '\\\\result' except when the result is of type struct, union, type, pointer, nonnull-pointer, function or nonnull-function in which case a pointer must be assigned to the variable \\result\voidstar' which is of type 'void\'.
-For results of type pointer, nonnull-pointer, function and nonnull-function, the value assigned to the variable '\\\\result\voidstar' must be the pointer or function cast to 'void\'.
-For results of type struct, union, and type, the value assigned to the variable '\\\\result\voidstar' must be a pointer to a memory allocated block containing a copy of the result.
-Note that this block will be reclaimed by the release-function associated with the type.
-If no result needs to be returned, the result-type should be void and no assignment to the variable '\\\\result' or '\\\\result\voidstar' should take place.
-Note that the C code should not contain return statements as this is meaningless.
-Control must always fall off the end of the C code.
+Within the C code the variables 'arg1', 'arg2', etc. can be referenced to access the converted arguments.
+Note that the C return statement can't be used to return from the procedure.
+Instead, the return macro must be used.
+A procedure whose result-type is not void must pass the procedure's result as the single argument to the return macro, for example 'return (123);' to return the value 123.
+When result-type is void, the return macro must be called without a parameter list, for example 'return;'.

 The C code is copied to the C file on a new line so it can start with preprocessor directives.
-Moreover the C code is always placed at the head of a compound statement whose lifetime encloses the C to Scheme conversion of the result.
-Consequently, temporary storage (strings in particular) declared at the head of the C code can be returned by assigning them to '\\\\result' or '\\\\result\voidstar'.
-In the c-name-or-code, the macro '\\\\AT\END' may be defined as the piece of C code to execute before control is returned to Scheme but after the result is converted to its Scheme representation.
+Moreover the C code is always placed at the head of a compound statement whose lifetime encloses the C to Scheme conversion of the procedure's result.
+Consequently, temporary storage (strings in particular) declared at the head of the C code can be returned with the return macro.

+In the c-name-or-code, the macro 'AT_END' may be defined as the piece of C code to execute before control is returned to Scheme but after the procedure's result is converted to its Scheme representation.
 This is mainly useful to deallocate temporary storage contained in the result.